mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export-access-mode.md

 ---
 title: ExportAccessMode enum
-description: Enumeration for defining the access mode for data export.
+description: "Enumeration for defining the access mode for data export. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Enumeration for defining the access mode for data export.